Niagara Falls Canada: Perfect 3 Day Itinerary

 Niagara Falls Itinerary: Day 3

-Day 3 takes you beyond the main Fallsview area, exploring the scenic Niagara Parkway, the charming town of Niagara-on-the-Lake, and local wineries.
+Day 3 takes you beyond the crowds, with a scenic drive along the Niagara Parkway, a visit to the charming town of Niagara-on-the-Lake, and time to relax at some of the region’s best wineries.

 Stop 1: Drive Along the Niagara River Parkway